munshkr/browserglue/README.md

 ![status](https://github.com/munshkr/browserglue/actions/workflows/main.yml/badge.svg)

-Exposes multiple OSC connections to the browser through WebSockets
+Exposes OSC connections to the browser through WebSockets.

-*Work in progress, design and interface is subject to change*
+*Work in progress, design and interface may change frequently*

+## Features

+* Send messages from local OSC applications to different channels.
+* Publish messages to channels and broadcast them to multiple OSC application on your machine.
+* Portable cross-platform executable that acts as the Server.
+* Server can be controlled remotely from clients (Browser or Node.js library).

 ## Development